AvaAvarai/DCVis/README.md

 - The cells in the class and attribute tables can be dragged and dropped to switch their orders.
 - The slider below the attribute table will change the transparency of the attribute markers that are not selected in the highlight column.

-Iris on PC with 4D Fisher Iris dataset of 150 data points with Setosa class highlighted.
+Iris in PC with Setosa class highlighted and alpha brushing effect:
 ![Classify Setosa](/screenshots/IRIS_SETOSA_CLASSIFY.png)

 ## Language and Libraries